 Commercial trucks can weigh anywhere from 6,000 to 80,000 pounds.
 Now, imagine how much force it takes to stop 80,000 pounds moving at 40 mph.
 The brakes on commercial vehicles must be able to slow their loads at the drop of a hat.
 However, no matter how powerful the brakes, a vehicle will never go from 40 to 0 mph instantaneously—especially when they weigh so much.
 This means truck drivers must slow more efficiently than others.
 Their reactions need to be faster.
 Their timing more precise.
 While truck driving demands that a trucker be calculating in their stops, not every driver will be perfect.
 Truckers can try to correct their mistake by jamming on the brakes, but will sometimes end up ramming into the back of a car anyway.
 When truck drivers make distance mistakes, rear-end collisions are usually the result.

 Our skilled Miami truck accident attorneys can uncover the cause of the crash and hold the guilty parties liable for any injuries, damaged possessions, or other losses you sustained.

 Trucks weigh up to 80,000 pounds, are dozens of feet long, and travel at speeds of 55 mph or faster.
 They are essentially train cars on wheels, which is why 18-wheelers are more heavily regulated than passenger cars.
-It's also why truck accidents are far more fatal or life-changing than passenger car accidents.
-In the vast majority of truck accidents, it's passengers who suffer the most.
+It's also why Miami truck accidents are far more fatal or life-changing than car accidents.
+In the vast majority, it's passengers who suffer the most.